FahadH31/custom_openai_assistants/README.md

-<p>A small web-based project that allows the user to create an OpenAI assistant with custom instructions and data (either a .txt file, or website URLs).</p>
+<p>A web-based application that allows users to create an OpenAI assistant with custom instructions and data (either a .txt file, or website URLs).
+The deployment can take some time to load up (using the free-tier), so I've included screenshots below. </p>

 <h3>Interface Screenshots</h3>
 <img src = "public/Images/image-1.png">